Ming Court Restaurant Review, Hong Kong

 Summary – Ming Court is a top-notch Chinese restaurant with very good service.

 Cuisine – Contemporary Cantonese Chinese

 Chef – Tsang Chiu King

 Location – Mong Kok, Kowloon, Hong Kong

 Opened – 2004

-Decor, Vibe – Elegant decor with a circular flow, featuring many old Chinese pottery, Ink landscape paintings, tastefully displayed.
+Decor, Vibe – Ming Court has elegant decor with a circular flow, featuring many old Chinese pottery, Ink landscape paintings, tastefully displayed.
 The restaurant was filled with everyone from businessmen, to families, to tai tais.